 When winter brings in cold weather, it is important to make sure the pipes in your home can withstand below freezing temperatures.
-Below is a list and description of ways to prevent freezing pipes in your home:
+Here’s a list of ways to prevent freezing pipes in your home:

 Keep the thermostat at a minimum of 68 degrees Fahrenheit

 Keep water slowly flowing on outer wall faucets

 Cover outside faucets

 Keep Thermostat at a Minimum of 68 Degrees °F

 Winter time means the holidays are officially upon us and many of us will spend time traveling to see our beloved long-distance family.
 This is when several of us will make a huge mistake… The temptation to turn the heat off in your home before you leave to save money on your utility bill is very enticing, but imagine this - You come home from a wonderful holiday visit to find that your pipes have frozen and burst, resulting in water flooding out of the busted pipes causing water damage to your home.